MOMS Support Group

 U of L Student-Moms (student-parents) are asked to complete the Moms Support Group Questionnaire to help us in our planning of events/activities and discussions for the group.
 We value your input.

 Meeting dates, times, and locations vary each semester.

-In the fall (2010), these topics were discussed at various meetings:
+Past topics that were discussed at various meetings: